|

 who were thinking about what their own private companies might be worth.

-launched its first product - software which enables enterprise flash to be
+its first product - software which enables enterprise flash to be used as a

 software) which is available for free evaluation through a 30-day "Try